thboutet/STAGE-M1/README.md

 > [!WARNING]
 > Funannotate will often produce bugs.
 The only way to train him I found is to reused the gff file produced by augustus.
 (When I gave him the protein training file he predicted only a hundred genes or don't run).

-Transform the gff from augustus to gff3 so that funannotate can read it
+## 2.4.2 TRANSFORM THE GFF FROM AUGUSTUS TO GFF3 SO THAT FUNANNOTATE CAN READ IT
 ```
 gtf2gff3 --cfg augustus/result_E.cuniculi_augustus.gff augustus/result_E.cuniculi_augustus.gff > augustus/cuniculi_out.gff3
 ```

-## RUN FUNANNOTATE
+## 2.4.3 RUN FUNANNOTATE
 ```
 ./funannotate-docker predict -i genome_complet/E_cuniculi.fna -o funannotate -s "E.cuniculi" --augustus_gff augustus/cuniculi_out.gff3 --max_intronlen 0 --cpus 8
 ```